 Feedback control of bluff bodies for road vehicle drag reduction

-At motorway/highway speeds, over half of the fuel burnt by a road vehicle is used to overcome aerodynamic drag.
+At motorway/highway speeds, over half of the driving resistance of a road vehicle is caused by aerodynamic drag.
+For electric vehicles, reducing aerodynamic drag would directly lead to an increase in range.
 The main contributor to aerodynamic drag is pressure drag, also known as form drag.
 This arises due to the separation of the flow over the rear of the vehicle, forming a low pressure wake region.

 We are investigating the wake flows of blunt bluff bodies, such as road vehicles, and are particularly interested in wake asymmetries that occur.
 We are also investigating the use of feedback control to improve the pressure recovery, hence reducing the pressure drag.
 In practice, feedback control involves forcing actuators (such as slot jets or small flaps) located at the rear of the vehicle in response to pressure readings.
 This work is mainly computational, using Large Eddy Simulations.